Chaos (2001 film): Plot

 Malika meets up with Paul again and she takes him to his mother's house.
-When Zora is beaten by her sexist brothers, her father reveals that she will indeed be married to an older man soon.
+When Zora is beaten by her brothers, her father reveals that she will indeed be married to an older man soon.
 Malika and Hélène rush to Marseilles and stop Malika's father from sending Zora off to a forced marriage.
 Her father curses her and she replies that it is the first time he has ever given her anything.
 The film ends with Malika, Hélène, Zora and Paul's mother sitting on a bench gazing at the sun.